restapisolutions/neuros-test/README.md

 It's running here : https://neuros-react.vercel.app/

 Created with create-react-app because using the manual setup, babel was compiling <button onClick={()=>{}}></button> onClick as props instead of an event emitter.
 Here is the github repo for the bug, you can see my typecript, jest, webpack and babel config.
-It works without errors. https://github.com/restapisolutions/babel-bug-reproduction
+It works without errors, just the event emitters are not attached. https://github.com/restapisolutions/babel-bug-reproduction

 I was using the latest versions of Babel and the cause could be the dependencies.
 Dependencies need to be pinned to a specific version and they only work with a specific combination.
 The last documentation on React's website about manual setup is from 2018 with pinned dependencies that instantly break with newer ones.

-As you can see with this setup,"react-scripts": "4.0.3" , these dependencies need to be pinned and used without a caret ^ symbol otherwise it's a liability.
+As you can see with this setup,"react-scripts": "4.0.3" , these dependencies need to be pinned and used without a caret ^ symbol otherwise it's a liability, preferably to a version without vulnerabilities.

 ## State management